S4E4 (episode 34): Maggie Lin on immigrating into foster care and exiting the system

-People are The Answer is a podcast on social impacts, philanthropy, and much more.
-In this episode, Maggie and Jeffrey discuss her immigration to the US as a child and her struggles through the foster care system.
-Maggie also discusses how she ended up at Dartmouth College, her philosophy background, her years living in India and Mongolia, her journey of starting and growing Foster Nation, and much more…
+In this episode, Maggie and Jeffrey discuss her immigration to the US as a child and struggles through the foster care system, as well as how she ended up at Dartmouth College, her philosophy background, her years living in India and Mongolia, her journey of starting and growing Foster Nation, and much more…here is Maggie Lin on People are the Answer.

 Watch this episode on YouTube